snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 `App_id_1 / App_id_2`

-You can add more, of course, if needed, but then this would have to be changed for all queries, similar to what has been done before.
+You can of course add more, if needed, but these also need to be added to all queries, similar to the existing filters.

 #### Time filters